Planning an overseas trip is always fun and exciting... up until the point when you actually have to apply for a visa.

 5. Round trip air-ticket and itinerary with dates and flight numbers specifying entry and exit from

-6. Proof of sufficient funds for duration of stay.
+6. Proof of sufficient funds for duration of stay - including bank certified statements for the last 3 months.
 The minimum requirement differs from place to place, so check with the consulate of each country.
 Tax receipts of foreign exchange purchased, traveller's cheques and credit card statements/an original letter from the bank manager stating credit amount available serve as proof.